 (D) A licensee that is required to submit an emergency plan pursuant to rule 3701:1-40-14 of the Administrative Code shall follow the emergency plan approved by the director.
 The licensee may amend the approved plan without approval of the director provided that the amendment does not decrease the effectiveness of the plan.
 Within six months after amending the emergency plan, the licensee shall furnish the amended plan to both the director and to affected offsite response organizations.
 Any proposed amendment to the emergency plan that decreases, or potentially decreases, the effectiveness of the approved emergency plan may not be implemented without prior approval by the director.

 (E) Each licensee preparing technetium-99m radiopharmaceuticals from molybdenum-99/technetium-99m generators or rubidium-82 from strontium-82/rubidium-82 generators shall test the generator eluates for molybdenum-99 breakthrough or strontium-82 and strontium-85 contamination, respectively, in accordance with rule 3701:1-58-35 of the Administrative Code.
 The licensee shall record the results of each test and retain each record for three years after the record is made.

-(F) Each licensee must notify the department by certified mail within ten business days of the commencement of a voluntary or involuntary bankruptcy petition that has been filed by or against:
+(F) Each licensee must notify the director by certified mail within ten business days of the commencement of a voluntary or involuntary bankruptcy petition that has been filed by or against: